-Human factor issues related to this accident were examined using the Reason's Swiss Cheese model and HFACS worksheet.
-From the HFACS worksheet, evidence statement will be provided for rating of 2,3, and 4 as shown in paragraph 2.3.1 to 2.3.4.
+Human factor issues related to this accident were examined using the Reason's Swiss Cheese model and HFACS worksheet as per Appendix A. From the HFACS worksheet in Appendix A, evidence statement will be provided for rating of 2,3, and 4 as shown in paragraph 2.3.1 to 2.3.4.
 Subsequently an Investigation Analysis Summary is tabulated in paragraph 2.4.